 Applied Behavioral Economics

 The key is that consumers, driven by a variety of subconscious social, emotional, and cognitive biases, actually make decisions that are “predictably irrational,” a term coined by behavioral economist Dan Ariely.
 In other words, consumers make decisions based on more than just price.
-To understand what consumers truly want, behavioral economics needs to be taken into account and testing new offers is critical.
-That’s where Offer Innovation comes in.
+To understand what consumers truly want, behavioral economics needs to be taken into account and experimentation.

 And not just in theory.
 Over the past few decades, Nobel-Prize-winning behavioral economist Daniel Kahneman and others have uncovered dozens of heuristics, or “rules of thumb,” that help explain why consumers make the decisions they do.
 Some well-known heuristics include information framing, loss aversion, naive diversification, anchoring and affinity — and there are many more.
-These heuristics are built into the Offer Innovation software platform to both feed and leverage machine learning for automated offer design.
+These heuristics are built into our AI and Experimentation platform to both feed and leverage machine learning.

 Machine learning technology can have connotations of full automation; a black box; a lack of control.
 But our approach is much more “Iron Man” than “Terminator.”
 Eversight software calculates possibilities and predicts outcomes at a massively larger scale than the human brain or spreadsheets could ever do but then informs and coaches the business user.